dbpedia/databus/docs/model/how-to.md

 1. **The account name**

-* The account name is chosen on account creation, i.e. when registering at the particular Datbaus instane.
+* The account name is chosen on account creation, i.e. when registering at the particular Datbaus instance.
 It is advised to use your personal username or the name of your institution/company.
 In other words, the account name is the identifier of the data owner/publisher.
 E.g. DBpedia publishes the regular releases under the account name _dbpedia_.

 2. **The group name**